WikipediaLibrary/TWLight/docs/sysadmin.md

 ### After Wikimedia server trouble
 * Check permissions on everything (including the virtualenv) - they may not be what you expect.
+* If you see `OperationalError: (2006, 'MySQL server has gone away')`, restarting gunicorn may fix this.
+(You'll see this if there's a timeout error, e.g. because gunicorn comes up before mysql is ready during reboot.)

 ### Mail
 * TWLight occasionally sends emails.
 The code is nearly agnostic about its backend, but you do need to set one up.